carlosfrias/apigee-opdk-settings-private-address/README.md

 Apigee Settings Private Address
 =========

-This role will place the private IP address of an Apigee node in a variable named `private_address`.
-The Ansible cache will be updated with `private_address` after this role is invoked.
+This role updates the Ansible cache with attributes that are used to generate templates and make installation decisions.

+This role will add the following attributes to the Ansible cache:
+* private_address

 Requirements
 ------------